VIAME/VIAME/examples/size_measurement/README.rst

 Running the Demo
 ================

-This section corresponds to `this example online`_, in addition to the size_measurement example folder in a VIAME installation.
+This section corresponds to the `size measurement`_ example folder within a VIAME desktop installation.
 This folder contains examples covering fish measurement using stereo.
 This example is currently a work in progress.

 .. _this example online: https://github.com/VIAME/VIAME/tree/master/examples/size_measurement